-- 3) System design should ensure that voltage levels outside of any IROL can be restored to achieve a reliable state within 30 minutes or any IROL Tv, whichever is less.
+- acceptable, consideration may be given to operating procedures that are designed to shed a minimum amount of load.
+Refer to the table in Section 1.1.6 regarding the utilization of load curtailment in planning studies. - 3) System design should ensure that voltage levels outside of any IROL can be restored to achieve a reliable state within 30 minutes or any IROL Tv, whichever is less.
 These voltage limits are screened with the net generator reactive power limited to 90 percent of the applicable maximum reactive power capability.
 Temporary voltage excursions outside the range of applicable high and low voltage limits are acceptable if a Special Protection System (SPS) or control of shunt compensation will automatically (i.e. no operator intervention) restore system voltage to temporary acceptable voltage levels within the applicable timeframe.
-The applicable timeframe will be situation dependent and may need to be reviewed with Asset Planning & Engineering. - 4) The steady state voltage should be stable at all ATC buses for applicable NERC Category P1, P2, and maintenance outage (planned single element outage excluding buss and breaker) followed by a P1 contingency at appropriate load levels for a reasonably broad range of forecasted system demands and associated generation dispatch conditions. - 5) Transmission elements that experience loading in excess of applicable thermal emergency ratings for applicable NERC Category P1, P2, and maintenance outage (planned single element outage excluding buss and breaker) followed by a P1 contingency at appropriate load levels should be evaluated in accordance with a Transient Thermal Limit (TTL) to determine the consequence of the contingent event.
+The applicable timeframe will be situation dependent and may need to be reviewed with Asset Planning & Engineering. - 4) The steady state voltage should be stable at all ATC buses for applicable NERC Category P1, P2, and maintenance outage (planned single element outage excluding bus and breaker) followed by a P1 contingency at appropriate load levels for a reasonably broad range of forecasted system demands and associated generation dispatch conditions. - 5) Transmission elements that experience loading in excess of applicable thermal emergency ratings for applicable NERC Category P1, P2, and maintenance outage (planned single element outage excluding bus and breaker) followed by a P1 contingency at appropriate load levels should be evaluated in accordance with an applicable Cascading trip threshold to determine the consequence of the contingent event.